KupoKopu/TODO/README.md

  - Line Length: Limit all lines to a maximum of 79 characters.
  - Blank Lines: Separate top-level function and class definitions with two blank lines.
 Use single blank lines to separate method definitions inside a class.
  - Imports: Import all modules at the beginning of the file, usually in three groups: standard library imports, related third-party imports, and local application/library-specific imports.
+ - and much more...
+ - this can be easily done with autopep8 automatic linting

 CI PIPELINES
 Using Github Actions to perform tests on pull request.